-In 2017, the Rev. Dr. Susan Frederick-Gray Administration began it's six-year term, as steward to the covenant member congregations of the Unitarian Universalist Association (UUA) make to each other.
+In 2017, the administration of the Rev. Dr. Susan Frederick-Gray began it's six-year term, as steward to the covenant member congregations of the Unitarian Universalist Association (UUA) make to each other.

 As elected chief executive officer, President Susan Frederick-Gray is accountable to the congregations of the Association and works closely with the UUA Board of Trustees in setting policies and establishing programs.
 The President is the chief spokesperson for the UUA.

 The Executive Vice President, Carey McDonald (firstname.lastname@example.org), is responsible, under the supervision of the President, for the day-to-day management of the Association.
 He supervises all UUA senior staff, coordinates the work of the UUA legal counsel, is responsible for personnel matters in conjunction with the Director of Human Resources, and acts on the Association's behalf in the President's absence.

 Keeping with her campaign priorities, Rev. Dr. Frederick-Gray has worked with the UUA Board of Trustees, staff, and various constituencies to define the Mission of the Association.
 To this effort, three key mission areas have been identified: